SCENE 01 / GRIP EQUIPMENT

 Lima-based grip packages with MovieBird cranes and Inca Trail mule-pack options

-Here is how this works in practice.
-Grip packages for Peruvian productions are built from the inventories of Lima-based rental houses — Audiovisual Project Perú, Filmtek Perú, Cinesphere Rentals, El Niño Rentals and Tondero Rentals — then trucked or air-freighted to the unit base wherever the schedule lands.
-Our rental team stocks C-stands with arms and knuckles, combo stands, apple boxes and sandbags in working quantities, with flags, nets and silks scaling from pocket sizes through 12x12 frames; 20x20 frames are ready but typically dictate truck size on Andean access roads, so we plan ahead.
+Grip packages for Peruvian shoots are built from the stock of Lima-based rental houses — Audiovisual Project Perú, Filmtek Perú, Cinesphere Rentals, El Niño Rentals and Tondero Rentals — then trucked or air-freighted to the unit base wherever the schedule lands.
+Our rental team stocks C-stands with arms and knuckles, combo stands, apple boxes and sandbags in working numbers, with flags, nets and silks scaling from pocket sizes up to 12x12 frames.
+20x20 frames are on hand too, but on Andean access roads they mostly set the truck size, so we plan ahead.

-Here is the short of it.
-Speed rail, scaffolding, pipe clamps and overhead rigging hardware support stage work in Lima and on-location overhead setups, and grip carts arrive labelled and pre-ordered so the Peruvian key grip can start working the moment the truck doors open at base camp.
+Speed rail, scaffolding, pipe clamps and overhead rigging hardware back stage work in Lima and overhead setups on location.
+Grip carts arrive labelled and pre-ordered, so the Peruvian key grip can start the moment the truck doors open at base camp.

-Here is the breakdown.
-Peruvian locations push grip departments in specific ways.
-MovieBird or Pegasus crane work happens primarily in Lima studio environments — Chapman-Leonard dollies and high-end specialty cranes are rare in-country, so we set up imports through SUNAT carnet handling on productions that need them, planning lead time at quote stage.
-Sacred Valley exteriors above 2,800m demand altitude-aware crew scheduling because grip work at elevation slows down a lot, and wind off the Andean ridgelines turns large frames into sails the way Adriatic coastal shoots do.
+Peruvian locations test grip departments in their own ways.
+MovieBird or Pegasus crane work happens mainly in Lima studio settings.
+Chapman-Leonard dollies and high-end specialty cranes are rare in-country, so we arrange imports through SUNAT carnet handling on shoots that need them and plan the lead time at quote stage.
+Sacred Valley exteriors above 2,800m call for altitude-aware crew scheduling, since grip work at elevation slows down a lot.
+Wind off the Andean ridgelines also turns large frames into sails, much as Adriatic coastal shoots do.

-Here is what that looks like on the ground.
-Choquequirao and Inca Trail work goes through SERNANP archaeological permits with strict volume limits, so we recommend mule-pack-compatible grip kits — pocket-size flags, lightweight C-stands, collapsible silks — over the full studio package.
-Lima-based key grips travel with the gear, expendables are stocked at depot for next-day resupply, and our coordinator stays on call through wrap.
+Choquequirao and Inca Trail work runs through SERNANP archaeological permits with strict volume limits, so we suggest mule-pack-friendly grip kits — pocket-size flags, lightweight C-stands, collapsible silks — over the full studio package.
+Lima-based key grips travel with the gear, expendables sit at the depot for next-day resupply, and our coordinator stays on call through wrap.

 FAQ